 Finally, using Bloom’s Taxonomy, EVALUATION, students will be able to provide the implication for their writings.

 If critical writing is taught using Bloom’s taxonomy and taught in intervals, perhaps by grade levels, or perhaps taught by spaced intervals throughout the school year, then students will increase their understanding of critical writing.

 Of course, teachers will need to use creativity and to employ time management techniques to teach the different strands of literacy to make critical writing a success.

 Thus, it makes sense to teach students how to think on deep levels through questioning: “Where have you seen a similar situation?”
 Why did this accident happen?
-How could have the accident been prevented?
-What is the implication of the story?
+How did the accident happen?
+What is the implication of the incident?
 What research supports your point of view?

 Moreover, be patient with students because critical questions requires students to expound upon their comments, and many students have not yet learned to connect words to express themselves.

 You as teacher must guide students to think and to write critically.

 The emphasis is on teaching the literacy strands—in all contents—yet especially in English, so students will gain the knowledge they need to write critically.